mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 (fixed odds) and the totalizator (parimutuel).
 For this analysis, the focus lies exclusively on parimutuel odds.

+The german betting pool sizes are small compared to those in France and miniscule compared to Hong Kong.
+On a typical Sunday of racing in Germany the win pool will seldomly exceed 10,000€.
+In 2023 the betting turnover per race across all different pools (win, place, exacta, trifecta, etc.) averaged 30,396€.[^3]

 ## 1.2 Takeout

 In parimutuel betting, the track retains a commission known as takeout.